lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 **-\-timestamp**
 If downloading to a text file, will add timestamps before each message.

+**-\-timestamp-format**
+Sets the timestamp format for .txt chat logs.
+Valid values are Utc, Relative, and None.

 **-\-embed-emotes**
 Embeds emotes into the JSON file so in the future when an emote is removed from Twitch or a 3rd party, it will still render correctly.
 Useful for archival purposes, file size will be larger.
 ## Arguments for mode ChatRender